Tea in Vietnam: How its types and culture are

 Royal tea in Hue has many herbs. ©Vietnamdrive

 A special tea dates back to the Nguyen Dynasty in the Imperial Citadel of Hue.
-This drink is considered a typical herbal Vietnamese tea when using various herbs in combination.
+This drink is a typical herbal Vietnamese tea because it combines various herbs into one.

-The tea taste is sweet with a slight fragrance of flowers.
-The effect of Hue royal tea is to create a feeling of coolness in the body, helping to sleep well.
+The tea tastes sweet and has a slight floral fragrance.
+Hue royal tea creates a feeling of coolness in the body, helping one sleep well.

 This tea is packaged in bags and sold in many places in Hue.
-You can buy royal tea in Dong Ba market or supermarket.
+You can buy royal tea at the Dong Ba market or supermarket.

 3. A few famous tea brands in Vietnam